 The excellent Blues License album and the BB King song The Thrill Is Gone were released in July 1979.

-In 1980, Renee signed to Mushroom Records.
+In 1980, Renee signed with Mushroom Records.
 She recorded with rock band The Ideals, which resulted in the hard-edged Hot Minutes single in July 1980.
-Her biggest hits came with the salsa/reggae styled Say I Love You single in July 1981 and the So Lucky album (November 1981).
+Her biggest hits came with the salsa/reggae-styled Say I Love You single in July 1981 and the So Lucky album (November 1981).

 Her last albums for Mushroom were Renee Live and the ‘Best Of’ set called Faves.

-Live At The Basement was her last solo album for eight years, during which time she lived in L.A. and joined Californian band Easy Pieces, appearing on the A&M album Easy Pieces in 1988.
+Live At The Basement was her last solo album for nine years, during which time she lived in LA and joined Californian band Easy Pieces, appearing on the A&M album Easy Pieces in 1988.